 Altogether this recipe is made up of only 6 basic ingredients that are probably already in reach: Milk, eggs, gluten free bread, vanilla, cinnamon and salt.
 You’ll also need a little bit of butter or oil for frying.

-Cook: When you’re ready, fry each slice of bread in a little bit of melted butter or oil over a medium heat for about 4-5 minutes on each side.
+- Cook: When you’re ready, fry each slice of bread in a little bit of melted butter or oil over a medium heat on the stove top for about 4-5 minutes on each side.
 Make sure your butter or oil is hot before adding the bread so you can achieve a nice, crispy crusting of batter.

 - For crispier French Toast:

-- Mix in 1/3 cup gluten free all purpose flour (rice flour will also work well) into the batter.
+- Mix in 1/3 cup gluten free flour blend (rice flour will also work well) into the batter.
 OR

 - After dipping each piece of bread in batter you can then dip each piece in a plate of chopped nuts.